 - The Wegner Quartz Crystal Mine in Arkansas

-- The Crystal Grove Hermiker Diamond Mine in New York
+- The Crystal Grove Herkimer Diamond Mine in New York

 - The Emerald Hollow Mine in North Carolina

-Tip: Hermiker Diamonds are relatively rare double-termination quartz crystals with points on both ends.
+Tip: Herkimer Diamonds are relatively rare double-termination quartz crystals with points on both ends.

 There are plenty of other great pay-to-dig sites across the country (and the world) that are worth checking out.
 Their prices and the experience will vary but if you want to find quartz crystals in nature then these types of places will be the easiest way to go about it.